Sino-Indian War: Background

-The main cause of the war was a dispute over the sovereignty of the widely separated Aksai Chin and Arunachal Pradesh border regions.
-Aksai Chin, claimed by India to belong to Ladakh and by China to be part of Xinjiang, contains an important road link that connects the Chinese regions of Tibet and Xinjiang.
-China's construction of this road was one of the triggers of the conflict.
+The main cause of the war was a dispute over the sovereignty of the widely separated Aksai Chin and NESA border regions.
+Aksai Chin was claimed by India as belonging to Ladakh and by China to be a part of Xinjiang.
+China constructed a road through the region that connected the Chinese regions of Tibet and Xinjiang, which was one of the triggers of the conflict.

 Aksai Chin

-Traditional borders of Jammu and Kashmir (CIA map).
-The northern boundary is along the Karakash valley.
-Aksai Chin is the shaded region in the east.

-1878 British map, with trade routes between Ladakh and Tarim Basin marked.
-The border preferred by British Indian Empire, shown in two-toned purple and pink, included the Aksai Chin and narrowed down to the Yarkand River.
+1878 British map showing the trade routes between Ladakh and Tarim Basin.
+The border preferred by British India, shown in two-toned purple and pink, included the Aksai Chin and narrowed down to the Yarkand River.

 The western portion of the Sino-Indian boundary originated in 1834, with the conquest of Ladakh by the armies of Raja Gulab Singh (Dogra) under the suzerainty of the Sikh Empire.
 Following an unsuccessful campaign into Tibet, Gulab Singh and the Tibetans signed a treaty in 1842 agreeing to stick to the "old, established frontiers", which were left unspecified.
 The British defeat of the Sikhs in 1846 resulted in the transfer of the Jammu and Kashmir region including Ladakh to the British, who then installed Gulab Singh as the Maharaja under their suzerainty.
 British commissioners contacted Chinese officials to negotiate the border, who did not show any interest.
 The British boundary commissioners fixed the southern end of the boundary at Pangong Lake, but regarded the area north of it till the Karakoram Pass as terra incognita.